Lead Opinion

 Dr. Holland’s Report

-Defendant contends that the Court of Appeals erred in holding that defendant should not have been permitted to read excerpts from Dr. Holland‘s report into evidence.
-Defendant argues that the trial court correctly concluded that the
+Defendant contends that the Court of Appeals erred in holding that defendant should not have been permitted to read excerpts from Dr. Holland’s report into evidence.
+Defendant argues that the trial court correctly concluded that the report qualified as a business record under OEC 803(6).

-Plaintiff‘s statements to Dr. Holland were statements of a party opponent,
+Plaintiffs statements to Dr. Holland were statements of a party opponent,

 Deposition

 Last, defendant contends that the Court of Appeals erred in holding that the trial court properly allowed plaintiff to read into evidence portions of the transcripts of the discovery depositions of two witnesses on a mere showing that the witnesses were beyond the reach of a subpoena.
-Defendant argues that, because plaintiff had not shown any effort to procure the witnesses by “other reasonable means,” as required by
+Defendant argues that, because plaintiff had not shown any effort to procure the witnesses by “other reasonable means,” as required by OEC 804(l)(e),

-“At the trial or upon the hearing of a motion or an interlocutory proceeding, any part or all of a deposition, so far as admissible under the rules of evidence applied as though the witness were then present and testifying, may be used against any party who was present or represented at the taking of the deposition or who had reasonable notice thereof, in accordance with any of the following provisions:
+“At the trial or upon the hearing of a motion or an interlocutory proceeding, any part or all of a deposition, so far as admissible under the rules of evidence applied as though the witness were then present and testifying, may he used against any party who was present or represented at the taking of the deposition or who had reasonable notice thereof, in accordance with any of the following provisions:

-* * * (B) that the witness is at a greater distance than 100 miles from the place of trial or hearing ** *.”
-(Emphasis added.)
+“ (3) The deposition of a witness, whether or not a party, may be used by any party for any purpose if the court finds: * * * (B) that the witness is at a greater distance than 100 miles from the place of trial or hearing * * (Emphasis added.)

 In Carey v.
 Bahama Cruise Lines, 864 F2d 201 (1st Cir 1988), a party sought to introduce deposition testimony of declarants who were more than 100 miles from the location of the trial.
 The court concluded that “this hearsay evidence was admissible under Federal Rule of Civil Procedure 32, Use of Depositions in Court Proceedings, which creates an independent exception to the hearsay rule.”
 Id. at 204.
-In a footnote, the court noted that
+In a footnote, the court noted that FRCP 32 “is more permissive than Federal Rule of Evidence 804(a)(5), which requires the party seeking to admit the deposition testimony to show that it was unable to procure the attendance of the defendant through ‘process or other reasonable means.’ ” Id. at 204 n 2.

 Finally, when two statutes seemingly are in conflict, the more specific statutes controls over the more general statute.
 State v.
-Pearson, 250 Or 54, 58, 440 P2d 229 (1968).
+Pearson,

-In summary, we hold that the OOSHC and OSHA rules were improperly excluded and that the ANSI advisory standards were properly received at trial.
-We hold that the Court of Appeals erred in ruling that excerpts from Dr. Holland‘s report were not admissible into evidence.
-Finally, we hold that the trial court properly allowed plaintiff to read
+In summary, we hold that the OOSHC and OSHA rules were, improperly excluded and that the ANSI advisory standards were properly received at trial.
+We hold that the Court of Appeals erred in ruling that excerpts from Dr. Holland’s report were not admissible into evidence.
+Finally, we hold that the trial court properly allowed plaintiff to read into evidence portions of the transcripts of the discovery depositions of two witnesses.

-The decision of the Court of Appeals is affirmed in part and reversed in part.
+The decision of the Court of Appeals is affirmed in part and reversed in pаrt.
 The judgment of the circuit court is reversed.
 The case is remanded to the circuit court for further proceedings.

 Notes